KucielKrzysztof/Crypto-tracker-app/README.md

 - **Crypto Table:**
   - _Current status: we get 20 coins max, no pagination, no sorting._
   - Top 100 list with sorting by price, 24h change, Market Cap, and volume.
+  - Dynamic routing for coin detailed page(click on table row to go to coin details).

 - **Coin Details Page**
   - **Advanced Chart:** Candlestick chart (ideally TradingView integration) with adjustable time intervals (1h, 1d, 1w, 1m, 1y, All).